cfarkas/SARS-CoV-2-freebayes/README.md

 #
 #     $ conda deactivate
 ```
-By activating the enviroment, the repository can be cloned and all scripts executed, without further installations.
+By activating the enviroment, all scripts in the SARS-CoV-2-freebayes repository can be executed, without further installations.

 ## without using conda, program by program: